Breakups And The Brain: Why It’s So Hard To Leave A Relationship Breakups are never easy. There is a bond between you and your partner,…

 Sex Therapy is available in the UK from Relate.

 Hypnotherapy has been proven to be more effective than other forms of therapy and results were seen in fewer sessions.
-A report produced by American Health Magazine showed hypnotherapy to have a 93% success rate in as few as six sessions.

 Why hypnotherapy is an effective method of increasing sexual compatibility